 Using an Android Device as a Spot

-There's a wide variety of cost effective devices running the Android operating system, that can be used as Spots.
+There's a wide variety of cost-effective devices running the Android operating system, which can be used as Spots.
 There are two ways an Android device can be used:

 - Temporarily, as a Mobile Spot.
 This allows visitors to use their Android or iOS mobile devices as mobile guides on a local wifi network.

-- As a Display Spot, either for display-only purpose or as an interactive kiosk.
+- As a Display Spot, either for display-only purposes or as an interactive kiosk.

 This document describes how to set up an Android device as a Display Spot.
 Refer to the Blocks Manual for details on using it as a Mobile Spot.

 For best performance and reliability, avoid using wifi for Display Spots.
 Whenever possible, use a wired (ethernet) network.